-- Planning authorities, investors & developers in relation to a number of Scotland’s largest strategic growth areas including Glasgow Harbour, Bishopton, Granton Harbour, Clyde Gateway, Shawfair, Corton & East Inverness.
+- Planning authorities, investors & developers in relation to a number of Scotland’s largest strategic housing growth areas including Glasgow Harbour, Bishopton, Granton Harbour, Clyde Gateway, Shawfair, Corton & East Inverness

 - A number of FTSE-100 utility, energy, manufacturing & waste operators in relation to their development and investment asset portfolios including onshore/off shore wind, EfW, gas, solar, biomass, thermal generation, CCS & commercial development.